-Michael Raffanti, director of the EdD, agrees that now is a time to keep building towards a better future.
+Dr. Michael Raffanti, director of the EdD, agrees that now is a time to keep building toward a better future.
 “This is an opportunity,” he says, “to produce Waldorf doctorally-trained experts who will have an influence on the Waldorf movement throughout the world.”

 Specializing the EdD’s Structure for Waldorf

 The Doctor of Education in Educational and Professional Practice is a low-residency doctorate program that is designed to be completed in three years.
-The program is designed for working adults, with classes offered online except for a four-day residency each summer on one of Antioch’s campuses.
-For the Waldorf cohort, there will be special residencies held in Keene, New Hampshire, in June to coincide with other Waldorf events.
+The program is designed for working adults, with classes offered online except for a four-day residency on one of Antioch’s campuses.
+For the Waldorf cohort, there will be special residencies held in Keene, New Hampshire.
+The initial Waldorf residency is scheduled for September 16 – 19, 2021.

 The intensive residency will allow this group to cohere and form vital connections with each other.
 Groups of students that begin the program together form a cohort: they take courses together, complete program requirements at the same time, and often form close bonds with each other.
-This summer, the EdD will be welcoming both a regular cohort and this special Waldorf cohort.
+The EdD will be welcoming both a regular cohort and this special Waldorf cohort.